plumvillage/newsletter/src/2024/en/articles/sr-main-huong--coming-home-to-our-roots.md

 author: Main Hương, Hồng Anh & Janny
 ---

-*Where is our true home?
+<p class="editors-preface">Where is our true home?
 Is it a particular place with particular people within a particular culture?
 What if we had to leave our “home”?
 Or grew up in a culture vastly different from that of our parents’?
-Main Hương, Hồng Anh, and Janny, three international Wake Up sangha core members, explored these questions deeply during a retreat in Plum Village Monastery, France for young Asian diaspora.*
+Main Hương, Hồng Anh, and Janny, three international Wake Up sangha core members, explored these questions deeply during a retreat in Plum Village Monastery, France for young Asian diaspora.</p>

-**A “unique” retreat**
+## A “unique” retreat

 Coming to Plum Village, besides enjoying meeting friends from around the world, we usually longed to connect with friends with whom we could share our background and experiences.
 In other retreats we previously attended, it often felt like we had to deliberately seek out these spaces which mirrored the experience many of us had growing up as ethnic minorities, where there might have been 1-2 friends in school or at work who shared a similar background.